zarf-dev/proposals/8-show-manifest-and-values/README.md

 know that this has succeeded?
 -->

-This is successful for creators when they can view manifests or values files before building their package to gain confidence that their templating is working correctly before creating their packages.
+This is successful for creators when they can view manifests or values files before building their package to gain confidence that their variables are templated as intended before creating their packages.

 This is successful for deployers when they can view their templated manifests and values files before deploying.